Sark during the German occupation of the Channel Islands: Civilian life

-As in the other islands, the German rules and regulations applied to Sark, including blackouts, curfews, opening hours of public houses, fishing, etc. but not the rules regarding motor cars, as Sark did not have any.
+As in the other islands, the German rules and regulations applied to Sark, including blackouts, curfews, opening hours of public houses, fishing, etc. but not the rules regarding motor cars.
+Sark, however, had no cars.

 Fishing was an important business in Sark and permission was given to fish within 3 mi and for two boats to travel to Guernsey to sell their catches and bring back petrol for the boats.
 Once a week the boats would call into Herm and Jethou to deliver supplies.

-The German soft occupation attitude resulted in Sark people treating the small number of Germans more as tourists, soldiers would be invited to dinner and everyone met in the Mermaid Tavern.
+The German soft occupation attitude resulted in Sark people treating the small number of Germans more as tourists; soldiers would be invited to dinner and everyone met in the Mermaid Tavern.
 The Guernsey cricket team came to the island in 1940 for a local match.
 The Sark Sports games took place as normal.
 The Germans would behave in a very proper manner throughout the occupation.

 The SS Staffa sailed from Guernsey to Sark three times weekly, carrying essentials including paraffin, coal and flour.
 She was later replaced by the MV Sheilla and then by the White Heather.

-Sark, like all occupied countries, was obliged to pay for the occupation, which was difficult as Sark had no form of direct taxation on people or businesses, and the number of Germans in the island was increasing.
+Sark, like all occupied countries, was obliged to pay for the occupation, which was difficult.
+Sark had no form of direct taxation on people or businesses, and the number of Germans in the island was increasing.

-The confiscation of 180 radios in November 1940 did not affect the morale in Sark as much as elsewhere as not many radios existed, many civilians spoke their local patois, Sercquiais, rather than English and were not interested in the BBC.
+The confiscation of 180 radios in November 1940 did not affect the morale in Sark as much as elsewhere.
+Not many radios existed, many civilians spoke their local patois (Sercquiais), rather than English, and were not interested in the BBC.
 Even so, a few radios were kept back, as were crystal sets.
 The radios were returned on 14 December.

 Christmas Eve was celebrated together, with decorations, music and carols sung by both groups.
 The Germans joined in the circle on New Year's Eve at midnight to sing "Auld Lang Syne", before firing their weapons to welcome the new year.